Ukrainian rescuers hunt for survivors of Vinnytsia airstrike

 “There is no answer to the question why yesterday, and why in Vinnytsia,” Tymoshenko said.
 “We expect every second and minute that this could happen in any corner of Ukraine.”

-After initial silence after the strikes on Vinnytsia, Russia’s Defense Ministry said Friday that its forces had struck an officers’ club — which the concert hall was known for back in Soviet times.
+After initial silence about the missile strikes on Vinnytsia, Russia’s Defense Ministry said Friday that its forces had struck an officers’ club — the Soviet-era use of the concert hall.

-Konashenkov, the Russian Defense Ministry spokesman, said the Kalibr cruise missiles landed as “that military facility hosted a meeting between Ukrainian air force command and representatives of foreign weapons suppliers.”
-He said attendees were discussing prospective supplies of warplanes and weapons as well as work to repair Ukrainian aircraft.
+Konashenkov, the Russian Defense Ministry spokesman, said the Kalibr cruise missiles landed as the “military facility hosted a meeting between Ukrainian air force command and representatives of foreign weapons suppliers.”
+He said attendees were discussing prospective supplies of warplanes and weapons.

 “Participants of the meeting were eliminated in the strike,” Konashenkov said.